huggingface/blog/train-decision-transformers.md

 trainer.train()
 ```

-Now that we explained the theory behind Decision Transformer, the Trainer, and how to train it. **You're ready to train your first offline Decision Transformer model from scratch to make a half-cheetah run** 👉 ADD LINK
+Now that we explained the theory behind Decision Transformer, the Trainer, and how to train it. **You're ready to train your first offline Decision Transformer model from scratch to make a half-cheetah run** 👉 https://github.com/huggingface/blog/blob/main/notebooks/101_train-decision-transformers.ipynb
 The colab includes visualizations of the trained model, as well as how to save your model on the 🤗 hub.